Why Milesnick Law

 Disclosure written for DOJ

-The qui tam disclosure statement is drafted to attract intervention — structured, evidenced, and framed for the federal investigators who will read it, not just to satisfy filing requirements.
+The qui tam disclosure statement is drafted cleanly and persuasively — structured, evidenced, and framed for the federal investigators who will read it, not just to satisfy filing requirements.

 Evidence gaps identified first